 Skip to content

 Register an LLC, SPC, or branch office with 100% foreign ownership.
 No local sponsor.
-Formation from OMR 500 in 3–7 working days.
+Registration takes 3–7 working days.

 If you are considering starting a business in Oman, this guide covers every step of the process.
 From choosing your company structure to opening a corporate bank account, you will find the exact information needed to register your company confidently.